Fieldale Historic District: Buildings and structures

 Store; Fieldale Elementary School (1924); Fieldale High School (1941); Fieldale Community Center (1937); Fieldale Hotel, and Fieldale Baptist Church.
 The former gas station building that houses Peggy's Antiques (044-5173-0186) was built by the Lustron Manufacturing Company.
 Also located in the district and separately listed are the Marshall Field and Company Clubhouse and Virginia Home.

+Recognition

 It was listed on the National Register of Historic Places in 2008.